Open textbook

 Part of the broader open educational resources movement, open textbooks increasingly are seen as a solution to challenges with traditionally published textbooks, such as access and affordability concerns.
 Open textbooks were identified in the New Media Consortium's 2010 Horizon Report as a component of the rapidly progressing adoption of open content in higher education.
+Open books are typically distributed by open-licensed publishers or by writers themselves.
+A portion of the expense of college textbooks is offset by the easy access to material provided by open source textbooks.
+While certain open source textbooks can be used for free, others have a nominal usage fee.
+A digital copy of a printed book that can be read on computers, tablets, and smartphones is called an electronic book, or ebook for short.

 Usage rights

 The defining difference between open textbooks and traditional textbooks is that the copyright permissions on open textbooks allow the public to freely use, adapt and distribute the material.
 Open textbooks either reside in the public domain or are released under an open license that grants usage rights to the public so long as the author is attributed.

 The copyright permissions on open textbooks extend to all members of the public and cannot be rescinded.
 These permissions include the right to do the following: